rediskazavr/ax3-tools/README.md

 <img src="https://github.com/rediskazavr/ax3-tools/blob/main/docs/img/preview_for_readme.jpg" width=512>

 ## 📌 Sources
-> A tool to simplify the creation of beautiful C++ console programs with very simple documentation
+> A tool to simplify the creation of beautiful C++ console programs with very simple documentation, also used in private projects